Bassim789/pattern-web/README.rst

 .. image:: img/twitter.png

-..The Query field contains the word(s) that is (are) going to be searched on the chosen web engine, in this example Twitter.
+..
+The Query field contains the word(s) that is (are) going to be searched on the chosen web engine, in this example Twitter.
 Clicking on the Send button w

 2.2 Advanced Interface
 **************